 We have created a beginner camping guide filled with tips to help you feel more comfortable during your first camping experience.
 Once you are able to camp for the first time, you’ll have the chance to explore the great outdoors, get some fresh air, and enjoy open space.

 Step 1: Choose Your Campsite Carefully

 First things first: You can’t just pick any campsite during your first trip.
-You’re really going to need to do your due diligence in order to determine which campsite really fits your needs.
-During my first time camping (which was actually how David and I first met!), we chose a very beginner-friendly destination.
+You’re going to need to do your research to determine which campsite really fits your needs.
+During my first time camping trip (which was actually how David and I first met!), we chose a beginner-friendly destination.
 By that, I mean one that had a bathroom nearby, not remote, and located inside of a park.
-The group we went with were mostly “newbie” campers, so we chose a site that was a bit more glamping in style!
+The group we went with were mostly “newbie” campers, so we chose a site that was a bit less overwhelming.

 Ask Yourself These Questions Before Making a Decision: Do you have a family?
 Do you have a dog?
 Are bathrooms important to you?
 What about showers?
-Or, are you looking to be a bit more one with nature?
+Or, are you looking to be a bit more remote in the middle of nowhere?
 Do you prefer woods or an open space?
 Consider these questions and then pick a site that can accommodate you.